jidongxiao/CSCI1200-DataStructures/lectures/23_priority_queues_II/README.md

 }
 ```

-- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/heap/push/index.html) to see how the push works
+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/heap/push/index.html) to see how the push works.

 ## 23.3 Push (Insert) and Pop (Delete-Min) Usage Exercise